0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Is all that is needed to fuck up my life
 ```

-- hese lines reveal that the narrator’s life is a precarious performance of worthiness, and the abuser (or the social system) holds the power to destroy it with a single word.
+- These lines reveal that the narrator’s life is a precarious performance of worthiness, and the abuser (or the social system) holds the power to destroy it with a single word.
 The “fight” is not for love, but for survival — and he’s losing.
 - A mere accusation of him trying to pull away from the relationship from his abuser will make him spiral further into depression.

 ```ad-quote